kkaminsk/auditwindows/README.md

 ## Overview

-`Get-EntraWindowsDevices.ps1` connects to Microsoft Graph using either delegated (interactive) or app-only (certificate) auth to enumerate Entra ID devices with operatingSystem = "Windows", enriches with Intune ManagedDevice info (last check-in), evaluates BitLocker key backup presence, checks LAPS credential availability, and writes results to an XML report with optional CSV summary.
+`Get-EntraWindowsDevices.ps1` connects to Microsoft Graph using either delegated (interactive) or app-only (certificate) auth to enumerate Entra ID devices with operatingSystem = "Windows", enriches with Intune ManagedDevice info (last check-in), evaluates BitLocker key backup presence (and emits a per-drive `Encrypted` flag), checks LAPS credential availability, and writes results to an XML report with optional CSV summary.
+The script can also fall back to direct REST calls via `Invoke-MgGraphRequest` when Graph cmdlets are unavailable.
 All actions are logged to a timestamped log.

 ## Prerequisites

 - PowerShell 7+ (pwsh)
 - Internet access to Microsoft Graph
 - Microsoft Graph PowerShell SDK.
-The script auto-installs required Microsoft.Graph submodules (Authentication, Applications, ServicePrincipals, Identity.DirectoryManagement, DeviceManagement, InformationProtection) for reliability and falls back to import-by-path if needed.
+The script auto-installs targeted Microsoft.Graph submodules (Authentication, Identity.DirectoryManagement, DeviceManagement, InformationProtection) and can skip imports with `-SkipModuleImport` to rely on REST fallback (`Invoke-MgGraphRequest`) and avoid assembly-load conflicts.
+App provisioning modules (Applications, ServicePrincipals) are only imported when `-UseAppAuth`/`-CreateAppIfMissing` are used.

 ## Permissions and Roles